dan-carroll/danreads/documents/_reviews/horror/_posts/to_sail_a_darkling_sea.md

   Now Wolf Squadron must take on another massive challenge: clear the assault carrier *USS Iwo Jima* of infected before the trapped Marines and sailors succumb to starvation.
 If Wolf Squadron can accomplish that task, an even tougher trial waits: an apocalyptic battle to win a new dawn for humanity.
 The war for civilization begins as the boats of the Wolf Squadron become a beacon of hope on a Darkling Sea.
 ---

+Zombies are one thing but surviving is paramount.
+This book is a handbook for surviving an apocalypse while collecting survivors and supplies.
+And it is extremely entertaining.

+John Ringo has done it again.
+Created a highly entertaining story that is hard to put down.
+And he has down it with believable characters, situations, and adventure with plenty of action.

+The breakout surprise here is our heroes teenage daughters who steal the show.
+You will love these characters.
+'Nuff said.
+No spoilers.